Abdulaziz-Aladwi/consuming-users-api-demo/README.md

 ## About Application

-Simple Demo that have a command which consume users from external APIs and save them to Database.
+Simple Demo that have a command which consumes users from external APIs and save them to Database.
-And two endpoints to fetch these and search form them.
+And two endpoints to fetch these data and search form them.

 ## Prerequisites